2023 Highlights

 You don’t need sound to understand the AP video.
 A flustered man turns around and tries to grab a sign while a woman holds it out of reach.
 A simple conflict captured in a few seconds of video.

-The same is true for my viral video.
+The same is true for my viral video as Red Bike Guy.
 Part of its success was due to the framing.
 Filmed by Skyflyer Channel 8 News (who isn’t credited), it presents me seemingly alone on a red bike standing up against a phalanx of Proud Boys.

 This is a visual language that we understand from movies and TV shows.
 The lone hero.